cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-tls-random-improvemnents.md

 # Security Considerations

 A security analysis was performed by two authors of this document.
 Generally speaking, security depends on keeping the private key secret.
+If this secret is compromised, the scheme reduces to the scenario wherein the PRF random wrapper was not applied in the first place.